LordBrainless/LordBrainless/README.md

 - 👋 Hi, I’m @LordBrainless, but you can also call me MarGIT
 - 👀 I’m interested in gaming & coding
-- 🌱 I know some basics in Java, Python, Bash, Godot & C++
+- 🌱 I know some basics in Rust, C++, Java, Python, Godot & Bash
 - 📫 How to reach me: Discord (sirbrainlessguy#1623)